*UPDATE: August 26, 2025

 If you opt for craft paint, then you can easily paint a stripe down the middle of your dog’s leash.
 Additionally, you could paint a stripe on the sole of your shoes.

 While I wouldn’t advise painting your clothes unless they are old and you don’t care.
-However, there is an alternative, which can go with any outfit.
+However, there is an alternative that can go with any outfit.
 You simply need to paint two 8.5’x11″ pieces of paper.
 Then tape or pin them (as they do for marathon runners) one to the front of your jacket and one to the back.
 Or if you live in a warm climate, to the front and back of your shirt.

 UPDATE: I forgot to include glow sticks.
 They are amazingly bright and readily available in packs of at least six at most Dollar Tree and similar type stores.